thiras/awesome-ngo/README.md

 > **Together we know everything, together we have everything**

 Contributions welcome.
 Add links through [pull requests](https://github.com/thiras/awesome-ngo/pulls) or create an [issue](https://github.com/thiras/awesome-ngo/issues) to start a discussion.
 Please take a look at the [contribution guidelines](CONTRIBUTING.md).
+All contributors should comply with [code of conduct](https://github.com/thiras/awesome-ngo/blob/master/CODE_OF_CONDUCT.md).

 ## Table of Content <!-- omit in toc -->
 - [Tools](#tools)